Skip to main content

 Portland, Oregon

-Founded in 1937, Mountain Shop has the most seniority on this list – and the oldest local outdoor shop in the country.
-They offer gear for camping, climbing, hiking, and skiing, plus rental packagers, demos, equipment repair, and local knowledge.
+Founded in 1937, Portland, Oregon’s Mountain Shop has the most seniority on this list as the oldest local outdoor shop in the country.
+They offer gear for camping, climbing, hiking, and skiing, plus rental packagers, demos, and equipment repair — all with heaps of local knowledge.

 Ely, Minnesota

-Over its four-plus decades in business, Piragis has become a home away from home for lots of people as they begin trips into the Boundary Waters.
-Based in Ely, Minnesota, Piragis strives to the paddlers’ best friend up north, having the right stuff in stock and greeting everybody who walks through the door.
-Founded by newlyweds in 1979, the store includes outdoor clothing, Northwoods gifts, camping gifts, a full-service bookstore, and an outlet store, as well as guiding canoe trip in the BWCA wilderness.
+Over its four-plus decades in business, Piragis has become a home away from home for many people as they begin trips into the Boundary Waters.
+Based in Ely, Minnesota, Piragis strives to be the paddlers’ best friend up north, having the right stuff in stock and greeting everybody who walks through the door.
+Founded by newlyweds in 1979, the store includes the best outdoor clothing, Northwoods gifts, unique camping gifts, a full-service bookstore, and an outlet store, as well as guiding canoe trips in the BWCA wilderness.

 Rutabaga Paddlesports